"Materialism requires adherence to its rules

-Real Science Radio takes on atheism, with:
+Real Science Radio takes on all atheists, with:

-- six irrefutable observations disproving the atheist belief that apart from God that they even have a theory of origins
+- Six irrefutable observations disproving the atheist belief that apart from God that they even have a theory of origins

-- ten atheist clichés each refuted in eight seconds or less
+- Ten atheist clichés each refuted in eight seconds or less

 - RSR's Trading Genesis video presentation from Pepperdine University showing that atheists have no theory of origins